Doraemon: Nobita's Great Adventure in the South Seas

 Doraemon: Nobita's Great Adventure in the South Seas (ドラえもん のび太の南海大冒険, Doraemon Nobita no Nankai Daibōuken) is a science fiction adventure film which premiered on March 7, 1998 in Japan, based on the 18th volume of the same name of the Doraemon Long Stories series.
-It won Best Animation Film at the 1998 Mainichi Film Awards and was also nominated for best animation film in the Japanese Media Arts Festival.
+It won the Best Animation Film at the 1998 Mainichi Film Awards.
+It also won both the Excellent Award and Silver Award at the 16th Golden Gloss Awards.
+The film was nominated for best animation film in the Japanese Media Arts Festival.
 In late 2014, Disney XD in Southeast Asia produced and aired an English dub version of this movie.
 It is the first Doraemon movie released after Fujiko F. Fujio's death.
 It's the 19th Doraemon film.
 It is partly based on the 1980 chapter "South Seas Adventure".

 Plot

 The film opens with a group of pirates searching an island for treasure who are then all captured, it then cuts to Nobita and his friends discussing about a school project themed around seas and oceans.
 Interested in pirate life and treasury, Nobita asks Doraemon to help him find secret treasures.
 Doraemon at first reject hims outright thinking it is ludicrous, but after learning news about recently discovered treasury, he helps Nobita in his sea voyage in search for the secret treasure.
 Bringing along Shizuka, Gian, and Suneo, they roam the Pacific Ocean while playing ship and sea danger simulators with Doraemon's gadgets.

 However, Doraemon senses a time distortion that takes the group to the 16th century, where real dangerous phenomena and sea monsters begin appearing.
 When a whirlpool destroys the group's ship, Nobita goes missing after failing to hold on, while the others are rescued by 16th century-pirates boarding a huge pirate ship.
 All but a few of Doraemon's gadgets are gone following the whirlpool incident and they must assist the pirates in rescuing their comrades, with a female pirate named Betty having lost track of her brother and father and Captain Kidd, who is the leader of the company.
 Although Doraemon's treasure map is torn in half, the pirates learn that their map is exactly the same as their own treasure map, confirming the existence of the secret treasures.

 Meanwhile, Nobita is rescued by a dolphin and taken to an island where Betty's younger brother, Jack lives.
 Although Nobita is unable to converse with Jack due to a language barrier, the two befriend and Nobita learns the dolphin's name, Ruffin, as well as the fact that Jack is also separated from his family, like himself.
 The pirate company eventually arrives at the island and begins searching for Nobita and Jack.
 One by one, the pirates and Doraemon's company are attacked and captured by strange creatures and security guards, eventually all but two of the pirates are captured.